-We will use chain reaction and multi-vehicle accidents interchangibly.
+We will use chain reaction and multi-vehicle accidents interchangeably.
 But they can be different.
 Often, in the same area and close in time, multiple motor vehicles may be involved in crashes.
-Sometimes, it hard to figure out it was one big accident or whether after the scene stabilized, a new crash occurred.
+Sometimes, it is hard to figure out whether it was one big accident or whether after the scene stabilized, a new crash occurred.
 Our attorneys recently had a maddening case once where rubbernecking turned a minor crash into a major multiple vehicle accident.

 Chain reaction wrecks account for 15% of traffic-related fatalities, causing an incredible 13,000 casualties a year.
 Many of these crashes take place on freeways where there is significant traffic congestion.
 Maryland, with 16 interstate highways, is hardly immune to such major accidents and our firm has handled a large number of these cases.Unique Issues in Chain Reaction Car Crash Cases

 There can be more than one legal cause of your injuries in a motor vehicle collision.
-So one critical component of these cases, to be blunt, is to find a many legally culpable parties as possible.
+So one critical component of these cases, to be blunt, is to find as many legally culpable parties as possible.

-This is true in any injury case but it holds particularly force in these case.
+This is true in any injury case but it holds particularly force in these cases.
 Why?
-Because in high speed or multi-directional chain reaction collisions, a lot of people can get hurt or killed.
+Because in high speed or multi-directional chain-reaction collisions, a lot of people can get hurt or killed.
 Often, and this is particularly true if the at-fault driver is not a commercial vehicle but just an individual, there is a limited amount of insurance to go around.
 In these cases, our attorneys are also doing something we hate: fighting with other deserving victims.
 What is the fight over?
 To get our clients the largest possible piece of that insurance policy.

 What does smart counsel do in these cases?
-Our Baltimore car accident lawyers apply pressure to everyone.
+Our Baltimore car accident lawyers apply pressure on everyone.
 Get the suit filed.
 Serve requests for admission against all parties and be prepared to start attacking the other plaintiffs' cases.
 This is particularly important because with a limited policy, the defense attorneys' will not be bothered to do their own jobs.
 File a motion for summary judgment on liability and hold parties' feet to the fire on scheduling deadlines.
 If you think a co-plaintiff is contributorily negligent, flush that issue out fully in discovery.

 Why all of these shows of force?
-But putting on pressure will all of the parties, you will put your client in a position to get overpaid on the case because - we have seen in time and again - few lawyers have the energy for it, particularly plaintiffs' attorneys.
-Really, we feel bad doing this because it really is good guys against good guys -- we are taking money away from victims who deserve to be compensated.
+But putting on pressure will all of the parties, you will put your client in a position to get overpaid on the case because - we have seen time and again - few lawyers have the energy for it, particularly plaintiffs' attorneys.
+Really, we feel bad doing this because it is good guys against good guys -- we are taking money away from victims who deserve to be compensated.
 But our job is to maximize how much our victim gets for her injuries and that has to be our focus.

 That said, these are the types of multi-vehicle crashes that are the most serious and, consequently, lead to better outcomes for clients:

-- Car rear ends another car on a busy road, and then gets rear ended by the car behind it, causing a chain of rear end accidents.
+- Car rear-ends another car on a busy road and then gets rear-ended by the car behind it, causing a chain of rear-end accidents.
 (Multiply by five if pushed in oncoming or broadside traffic.)